 Understanding how to implement energy efficient measures in buildings is key to managing energy security, climate change and ensuring sustainable practices.

 Energy modelling and implementation for buildings has become an important area in the light of growing concerns about climate change, energy security and the general need to adopt more sustainable practices.

 The realms of energy knowledge required include heating and cooling requirements, as well as use of day lighting and natural lighting.
-Develop skills to reduce risk in the integration of innovative sustainability initiatives, with assurances of performance and delivery of desired sustainability outcomes.
+Students of this specialisation will develop skills to reduce risk in the integration of innovative sustainability initiatives, assuring performance and delivery of desired sustainability outcomes.